Meeting MFT security, reliability and compliance requirements with JSCAPE

 Virus scans

-Files that arrive at your JSCAPE MFT solution can come from practically anywhere—including malware-infested systems.
-To minimize the risk of a malware outbreak in your IT infrastructure due an uploaded file, JSCAPE MFT provides options that allow you to set up automated virus scans for your file uploads.
+Files that arrive at your JSCAPE solution can come from practically anywhere — including malware-infested systems.
+To minimize the risk of a malware outbreak in your IT infrastructure due an uploaded file, JSCAPE provides options that allow you to set up automated virus scans for your file uploads.

-When you handle a lot of sensitive data, the chances of data loss—whether due to accidental or deliberate circumstances—can be quite high.
-To minimize the risk of data loss or, worse, a full-blown data breach, JSCAPE MFT is equipped with a customizable DLP tool that you can enable on predefined folders and incorporate into your automated file transfers.
+When you handle a lot of sensitive data, the chances of data loss — due to accidental or deliberate circumstances — can be quite high.
+To minimize the risk of data loss or, worse, a full-blown data breach, JSCAPE is equipped with a customizable DLP tool that you can enable on pre-defined folders and incorporate into your automated file transfers.
 The DLP module can then automatically deny a file transfer and/or notify you if a potential data leak is detected.

 Reverse proxy

 Internal networks hold a sizable portion (if not 100%) of business-critical systems and data.
 To prevent internet-based threat actors from reaching their internal networks, some organizations that need to provide public-facing network services for internet-based users set up a demilitarized zone (DMZ) and deploy copies of their networks services there.
-So, in effect, these organizations have two copies of their network services—one in their internal network for their internal users and another in their DMZ for their internet-based users.
+In effect, these organizations have two copies of their network services — one in their internal network for their internal users and another in their DMZ for their internet-based users.

 It’s worth noting that whereas the firewall on the right can be configured to block all inbound traffic, the firewall on the left has to have some open ports to give users access to the network services deployed on the DMZ.

-2. The DMZ-based servers are accessible to the internet and hence exposed to internet-based threats.
+- The DMZ-based servers are accessible to the internet and, hence, exposed to internet-based threats.
 Any passwords and data stored on those servers can be compromised.
 This vulnerability is the reason why the Payment Card Industry Data Security Standard (PCI DSS) prohibits devices that store payment card data from being deployed on the DMZ.

 For more information, please read these blog posts: